Octet and decuplet baryon $\sigma$-terms and mass decompositions: Baryon mass parameters from lattice data

 For the coupling constants, following Ref.~\cite{Copeland:2021} we use $D = 0.85$ and $F = 0.41$ for the octet-octet couplings, ${\cal C} = \frac65 g_A$ for the octet-decuplet, and ${\cal H} = \frac95 g_A$ for the decuplet-decuplet coupling, with $g_A = D + F = 1.26$ the axial vector charge.
 For the pseudoscalar decay constant we use the convention where $f_\phi=93$~MeV.
 The effects of varying the couplings within their uncertainties are relatively small \cite{Thomas:2013, Ren:2015}, and can be mostly compensated for by adjusting the free parameters.

 The fits to the octet and decuplet baryon masses for the PACS-CS \cite{Aoki:2008sm} and QCDSF-UKQCD~\cite{Bietenholz:2011} data are presented in Fig.~\ref{fig: Combined Hybrid fits} for both the MILS and MDLS schemes.
 The data include finite volume corrections, as well as corrections for the nonphysical values of the strange quark mass used in the simulations, although the latter does not affect the fit results.
 Good agreement is obtained for the octet data, with $\chi^2$ per degree of freedom (dof) values $\chi^2_{\rm{dof}} = 0.78$ and 0.89 for the MILS and MDLS schemes, respectively.
-The decuplet baryon data are more difficult to fit, with $\chi^2_{\rm{dof}}= 2.7$ and 3.3 for the MILS and MDLS cases, which is mostly due to the large spread of the lattice data and small uncertainties on the heavier baryon masses, most notably the $\Omega$.
-Although the parameter values were found to be somewhat different for the MDLS and MILS fits (see Supplementary Material), the extracted $\sigma$-terms turn out to be remarkably stable.
+The decuplet baryon data are more difficult to fit, with $\chi^2_{\rm{dof}}= 2.7$ and 3.3 for the MILS and MDLS cases, which is mostly due to the large spread of the lattice data and small uncertainties on the heavier baryon masses, most notably the $\Omega$ baryon.
+Improved calculations of decuplet baryons at small $m_\pi$ that take into account pion-nucleon scattering states may lead to improvements in the quality of the decuplet fits.
+Although the parameter values were found to be somewhat different for the MDLS and MILS fits, the extracted $\sigma$-terms turn out to be remarkably stable (see Appendix~\ref{appendix} for information about the ``generalized" scheme, parameter values, and all $\sigma$-term results for the various schemes).